 Dominie X7402 in Derwent Water.

-On 28th November 1941 this 10 A.O.S. aircraft was being flown on a training flight which took the aircraft over the northern Lake District.
+On 28th November 1941 this No.10 Air Observer School aircraft was being flown on a training flight which took the aircraft over the northern Lake District.
 At 11.40hrs the aircraft was being exceptionally low over Derwent Water when a wing tip of wheel clipped the water causing the aircraft to cartwheel.
 Sadly six crew members were killed in the crash that occurred around 600 yards from the east shore in Calfclose Bay.
 It took some time to recover the bodies of those killed.
 Morris, Tabor and Hards were recovered on 4th December 1941, Ward was recovered on 10th December 1941 and Laidman was recovered on 6th January 1942.

 Pilot - Sgt Cedric Gordon Allen Tabor RAFVR (1051995), aged 22, of Bare, Morecambe, Lancashire.
 Buried Troqueer Cemetery, Dumfries, Scotland.